ppy/osu-wiki/wiki/Client/Interface/Multiplayer/en.md

 #### Results

 Unlike solo play, multiplayer has no [extended results screen](/wiki/Client/Interface#extended-results-screen) below the results screen.
-Scores set during multiplayer matches (with the exception of `Tag co-op` and `Tag-team VS` matches) still appear on online leaderboards if they are good enough, but never on the local leaderboard.
+Scores set during multiplayer matches (with the exception of `Tag co-op` and `Tag-team VS` matches) still appear on online and local leaderboards.

 #### Saving the replay